 Some months ago I posted an account of the evidence for a Koch funded conspiracy against American democracy, rooted in my having grown up in Wichita, their home, having known Charles Koch personally, and my youthful involvement with the radical right.
 Recent events have led to new information, so I am republishing this piece, with some new information on our current situation added.
+Other adjustments are added as they seem appropriate.
+After Trump’s election I modified my comments on the Electoral College.

 The Republican Party is now the enemy of our country’s institutions as much as the old Communist Party ever was, and it is as devoted to acquiring total power.